iulianmail007/Prj4_u_do/README.md

 ## Project Overview

-In this project a Machine Learning Microservice API will be containerizad.
+In this project, a Machine Learning Microservice API will be containerized.

 ## Setup the Environment

-* With a Makafile hepl is possible to:
+* With a Makefile help is possible to:
-* Run `make setup` to set an python environment
+* Run `make setup` to set a python environment
 * Run `make install` to install the necessary dependencies (requirements.txt)
 * Run `make lint` to verify the coder (hadolint and lint)